actions-cool/issues-helper/docs/index.en-US.md

 ## ⚡ Feedback

-Your comments are very welcome, you can do the following:
+You are very welcome to try it out and put forward your comments.
+You can use the following methods:

 - Report bugs or consult with [Issue](https://github.com/actions-cool/issues-helper/issues)
 - Discuss via [Discussions](https://github.com/actions-cool/issues-helper/discussions)